 </BaseLayout>

-This means every blog post automatically gets proper SEO, social sharing images, and structured data, all driven by the frontmatter I write at the top of each markdown file.
+With this setup, every blog post that I write automatically gets proper SEO tags, social sharing images, and structured JSON data all driven by the frontmatter tags at the top of each markdown file.

 // astro.config.mjs (trimmed)